[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ A ] [ next ]

 It should also obviously install other needed or useful files provided by

-upstream to use the fonts with TeX-related programs (.pfb
+upstream to use the fonts with TeX-related programs (.pfb,

 documentation, etc.).